Why Relocate to Malta

 - Visas: Not required for most European citizens.
 Part of Schengen.

 Since Malta makes part of the European Union, the country benefits from an overall political and financial stability.
-Furthermore one can expect a very comfortable standard of living.
+Furthermore one can expect a very comfortable standard of living and employment.
 The country has been doing financially well excelling in most of the industries based on the island.
 Malta has one of the lowest number of unemployed citizens and demand for skilled workers is always on the increase.
 This has made it an interesting prospect for expats looking to work abroad.
 Rental prices in Malta are still quite affordable however the latest development trends has seen a considerable amount of rise on rental prices in the residential industry.
 The residential industry is quite developed and offers a wide range of properties.
 From seafront apartments, penthouses, classic house of character, a charming townhouse or a simple place that you can call home, you can definitely find it in Malta.

 In general Malta has a low criminality rate.
 Walking alone in the evening is definitely not a problem in most of the parts of the island.
 Most street crimes are non-violent and non-confrontational and range from scams to petty theft.
 Theft of cell phones, computers, money, jewelry, and iPods is not so common.
 Most street criminals are unarmed and are not prone to gratuitous violence.
 Victims of street crime are often inattentive targets of opportunity.